Breast Implant Removal

 In any of the procedures listed above, a drain is placed in each breast to remove the dilute bloody (serosanguinous) fluid that is generated from the surgical trauma.
 The drains typically stay in for 1-2 weeks.
 The recovery for the first surgery is very quick, but the second and third surgeries require more time to recover.
 Most women take a week off from a desk job and don’t exercise for 3 weeks.

 How soon after my implants and scar tissue capsules are removed will I start to feel better?
 There is no guarantee that removing the implants and scar tissue capsules will improve your health.

 Since the symptoms women experience tend not to be isolated to the breasts (such as breast pain only), removing the implants may have no benefit in curing total body symptoms.

 If the symptoms were caused by the implants being chronically infected, then patients sometimes start feeling better within 1-3 weeks after surgery.
 If an infection has been there for years, it could take longer to have a full recovery.
 If the cultures demonstrated an infection, patients are often referred to as an infectious disease specialist.
 Some patients have also chosen to have “detox” protocols at physician’s offices that deal with “natural healing”.

 At Premier Plastic Surgery Center, we understand that choosing to get breast implants removed is a big decision for our patients.
-That's why Dr. Ferrari strives to provide the best breast implant removal Charlotte has to offer by helping you decide if breast implant removal will improve your quality of life at a 1:1 consultation.
+That's why Dr. Ferrari strives to deliver the best breast implant removal Charlotte has to offer by helping you decide if this procedure will improve your quality of life at a 1:1 consultation.
 Whether you choose to have breast implants removed or replaced is a decision he can help you navigate.
 To meet Dr. Ferrari to learn more about breast implant removal, call (704)-844-8344 today.